Contact & FAQs

 Where are you in your queries?
 Do you respond to every one?

 At BookEnds, we respond to every query and requested manuscript, as long as it was sent through QueryManager.
-(To query me, you must submit at: queryme.online/tmarchini.)
+You can query me at queryme.online/tmarchini.
+I’m currently looking for fiction, non-fiction and illustration across the children’s spectrum – from picture books to young adult, including graphic novel writers and/or illustrators.

 I have a question about how to get published, can you help me?